 If you’ve recently received a hepatitis C diagnosis, it’s understandable to feel frightened or alone.
 But you’re far from alone.
-About in the United States live with chronic hepatitis C, a disease that scars and damages the liver.
+About

 You also are likely to have many questions about your diagnosis and how it will affect your life.
 Your doctor can answer any questions you have, and help you understand what treatment options are available to you.

 Here are a few questions to ask your doctor during your next visit.
 Bring a notebook or use your smartphone to write down the answers for future reference.

 Hepatitis C is transmitted through contact with the blood of someone living with the disease.
 Possible ways to contract hepatitis C include:

 - getting a tattoo or body piercing without proper sterilization

 - getting a needlestick injury while working in a hospital or other healthcare center

 - having sexual contact with someone who has hepatitis C